chasemc67/BreezeSite/README.md

 Breeze Technical services was a website I founded while in University.
 Its mission was to provide people with high quality, on-site, technical help.
 Visit the site for more details.

+This was also the reason I learned HTML/CSS